• Mar 4, 2025

 Diagram illustrating the Maintenance Review Board (MRB) process, highlighting key players, steps, and interactions involved in developing aircraft maintenance programs, based on the MSG-3 methodology and the International MRB Process Standard (IMPS).
 Source: Aircraft Maintenance Programs (Lapesa Barrera, 2022).

-MRB Process.
+Figure — MRB Process.
 Source: Aircraft Maintenance Programs (Lapesa Barrera, 2022).

 Operators play a key role in the Industry Steering Committee (ISC) and Maintenance Working Groups (MWG).
 This process isn’t just about collaboration—it’s about influencing decisions that directly impact operational efficiency and costs.

-The PPH (Policy and Procedures Handbook)
+The Policy and Procedures Handbook (PPH)

-The PPH serves as the essential guide for developing the initial minimum scheduled maintenance and inspection requirements.
-It consolidates all relevant data, including the IMPS and MSG-3 standards, adapted to the specific aircraft project.
 Any deviations from the standard process must be approved by the competent authority and reflected in the PPH.

 Utilization Considerations